-FieldScope is an innovative map-based data collection and analysis platform managed by BSCS Science Learning.
-It supports citizen and community science projects and other initiatives with tools to collect data from dispersed geographic locations and to analyze trends, patterns and change over time, including the impact of interventions.
+FieldScope is an innovative data collection, visualization, and analysis platform managed by BSCS Science Learning.
+It supports citizen and community science projects and other initiatives with tools to (1) collect data from varied geographic locations and (2) analyze trends, patterns, and change over time, including the impact of interventions.

-FieldScope enables organizations, community members and learners to monitor and actively address issues, such as environmental and social challenges, that are concerning to them.
-It empowers participants in projects to use maps, graphs, and other visualization tools to make meaning of crowd-sourced datasets and turn data into stories that can be used in science communication and grassroot advocacy.
+FieldScope enables organizations, community members, and learners to monitor and actively address issues–such as environmental and social challenges–that are concerning to them.
+It empowers participants in projects to use maps, graphs, and other visualization tools to make meaning of crowd-sourced data sets and turn data into stories that can be used in science communication, education, and grassroot advocacy.

 This short video provides a visual overview of the tool.